 Don Rose is the Director of UNC’s Carolina KickStart Program (formerly NC BioStart).
 Prior to that, he held senior leadership roles at a number of life science startups, and was a general partner with Catalysta Partners (now Hatteras Venture Partners).
 Dr. Rose was co-founder and VP of Research and Development for Cartesian Technologies, a leader in instrumentation for DNA microarrays and nanoliter dispensing.
 Dr. Rose received his Ph.D. in Analytical Chemistry and BS in Nutrition from the University of North Carolina.
 He has published eight papers, two book chapters, and holds six US patents.

 Peter C. Johnson, MD

-Peter serves as the chairman of the advisory board for SonoVol, with an expertise focused in the regenerative medicine space.
+Peter serves on the SonoVol Advisory Board as a leader with expertise focused in the regenerative medicine space.
 In the 1990s Peter was Founder and President of the Pittsburgh Tissue Engineering Initiative, and later cofounded TissueInformatics, which developed a suite of tissue analysis software products.
 He has served as an executive at a number of other biotech companies, serves as co-editor in chief of the journal Tissue Engineering for over a decade, and is an Adjunct Professor at UNC’s Kenan Flagler Business School, the UNC Department of Surgery, the joint NC State/UNC Department of Biomedical Engineering and the Wake Forest Institute of Regenerative Medicine.
 He is presently a co-founding Principal at MedSurgPI, LLC.